Harold Ruggles-Brise: Retirement

-Ruggles-Brise continued as Haig's Military Secretary throughout the German offensives and then the Allies' victorious Hundred Days Offensive of 1918, which ultimately led to the armistice of 11 November 1918 and an end to the war.
+Ruggles-Brise continued as Haig's military secretary throughout the German offensives and then the Allies' victorious Hundred Days Offensive of 1918, which ultimately led to the Armistice of 11 November 1918 and an end to the war.
+Of the end of the war he wrote on the day of the armistice:

+We heard last night that the Boche is going to accept our terms.
+I think and hope thatit is alright - so the war is over.
+Of course, I do not know in the least what is going to happen, but it is an enormous relief to think that there will be no more fighting and we must be more than thankful that everything has come out alright in the end.
+At times it has been a narrow shave, but we have luckily pulled through.
+All I look forward to now is living in a little housey with my precious mum.

 He finally relinquished the position on 13 April 1919.
-He then worked in the Military Secretary's Department in England until 3 September 1919, and retired from the army, after thirty-five years of service, on 10 March 1920.
+He then worked in the military secretary's department in England until 3 September.
+The day after that, he received "some disappointing news from the War Office".
+It referred to Ruggles-Brise's "claim to a wound pension" which were "carefully considered, but as the effects of your wounds are not now regarded as very severe you are not entitled under Section X of the Pay warrant to a wound pension".

+Towards the end of January 1920 he received another War Office letter, which informed him "that the Army Council had almost completed selection of Major-Generals" and had concluded that "there was no possibility of offering him any further employment before the date on which his retirement became compulsory".
+He therefore retired from the army, after thirty-five years of service, on 10 March 1920, quite possibly with "mixed emotions".

 In retirement he devoted himself to soldiers' welfare, and was secretary of the Officers' Association.

 Honours and awards

 Ruggles-Brise had been mentioned in despatches five times during the Second Boer War.
 As CO of the 3rd Battalion, Grenadier Guards, he was made a Member of the Royal Victorian Order (MVO) – a personal award by the King.
 After his active service in 1914 he was made a Companion of the Order of the Bath (CB) in February 1915.
 During the First World War he was mentioned in despatches five more times, and afterwards was made a Knight Commander of the Order of St Michael and St George (KCMG) in the King's Birthday Honours of June 1919 (thereby becoming Sir Harold Ruggles-Brise).
 In addition, he was made a Commander of the Belgian Order of Leopold, a Commander of the French Legion of Honour, and awarded the French Croix de Guerre.